 The biodigester began operation at Pleasant Beach Village on Dec.
 1, and is being incorporated into various operations on the site.
 "We are partnering with Butler Green Farms to use the liquid fertilizer created from HORSE to grow organic produce here on Bainbridge Island," said Carolyn Zipeto, operations manager for Pleasant Beach Village.
 "Additionally, we plan on capturing the electricity generated from HORSE and transfer it to portable renewable/rechargeable power banks.
 These banks will be used to power e-bikes, electric vehicles and a variety of electrical equipment used in the Village’s daily operation."

-For more information about how the digester works, watch our video from when the biodigester was located at Harbour Public House.
+For more information about how the digester works, watch our video.